CLIMAAX/HEATWAVES/heat_wave_risk_descrtiption.md

 **Vegetation characteristics** = NDVI vegetation characteristics (current health condition of the vegetation)

-The results of the Risk assessment give you information about the overheated areas, places populated with vulnerable groups of the population.
+The Risk assessment results give you information about the overheated areas, places populated with vulnerable groups of the population.
 You can also use the vegetation characteristics data to see the influence of the current heat events on the vegetation.

 We divided the NDVI into classes that represent the vegetation health based on the NDVI values [[source](https://www.cropin.com/blogs/ndvi-normalized-difference-vegetation-index)]: